Estimated reading time: 6 minutes

 Hike to the Blue Mountains

 The Blue Mountains have their charm and allure.
 This World Heritage Site has much to offer, from towering mountains, cascading waterfalls, scenic beauty, Aboriginal rock arts, and hiking spots.
 If you are an adventure lover and want to take a break from the downtown, plan a hike to the Blue Mountains.
-Visit the Blue Mountains Tours to learn more.
+Visit the Blue Mountains Tours from Sydney to learn more.

 Go for a wine trip to the Hunter Valley